LordMayor2/alx-system_engineering-devops/0x00-shell_basics/README.md

 command to change working director

-4 list all hidden and long filesy
+4 list all hidden and long files

+show all hidden files,and long format with goup ID